netxms/netxms-doc/admin/appendix.rst

       client).
     - 4701
     - Yes
-  * - Client.MinVersion
-    - The minimum client version allowed to connection to this server.
-    -
-    - No
   * - Client.MinViewRefreshInterval
     - Minimal interval between view refresh in milliseconds (hint for client).
     - 300